 Treatment for cocaine addiction

-Psychotherapy is most effective in the rehab centers in Philadelphia because cocaine addiction is a type of mental illness that best responds to such therapy.
+Psychotherapy is most effective because cocaine addiction is a type of mental illness that best responds to such therapy.
 Sometimes psychotherapy alone might work, and at other times it might require some medications, depending on the situation.
 The psychotherapist knows the easy to identify the thought process of addicts and then isolate the troubling thoughts to allow the brain function usually.
 Talk to the professionals to decide which the best treatment for your condition is.